parallelchain-io/pchain-runtime/WIP-README.md

-TODO delete this file after reafctoring
+TODO delete this file after refactoring
+Note. the numbered TODOs are not be in sequence as some have been merged or closed

+TODO v0.5 changes

 ### GAS METER REFACTORING (DONE except TODOS)